Prediabetes and Diabetes Type 2: Screening and Making the Diagnosis

 Diabetes results when the pancreas cannot respond to or produce insulin, leading to abnormal metabolism of carbohydrates and elevated levels of glucose in the blood and urine.
 Type 2 diabetes (previously “noninsulin-dependent diabetes” or “adult-onset diabetes”) accounts for 90–95% of all diabetes.
 Type 2 diabetes is caused by a progressive loss of β-cell insulin secretion, usually associated with insulin resistance.
 Prediabetes is diagnosed when glucose levels start to rise due to β-cell insulin secretion failure, but diagnostic criteria are not yet met for Type 2 diabetes.

-Prediabetes is not a clinical disorder but rather an important risk factor for diabetes.
+Prediabetes is not a clinical disorder but rather an important risk factor for diabetes and cardiovascular disease.
 While there are some differences between organizations regarding risk factors for screening and diagnostic cut-offs, all agree as to the importance of identifying those at risk for significant cardiovascular events if diabetes is left untreated.
-The prognosis in type 2 diabetes varies and is very dependent on glucose control.
+The prognosis for type 2 diabetes varies and is very dependent on glucose control.

 OBG Project CME requires a modern web browser (Internet Explorer 10+, Mozilla Firefox, Apple Safari, Google Chrome, Microsoft Edge).
 Certain educational activities may require additional software to view multimedia, presentation, or printable versions of their content.
 These activities will be marked as such and will provide links to the required software.
 That software may be: Adobe Flash, Apple QuickTime, Adobe Acrobat, Microsoft PowerPoint, Windows Media Player, or Real Networks Real One Player.